Avera in Jefferson County, Georgia — The American South (South Atlantic)

 In 1885 he donated the land for the town which was named in his honor.

 Born in Jefferson County, GA.
 Graduated Oglethorpe Medical College, Savannah, GA.
 He, as a Lieutenant, formed a company and served with honor in the War Between The States.

 He gave liberally of his time, skill and means in the service of others and it was said of him “he loved his fellow man”

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 11, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 491 times since then and 2 times this year.
+It was originally submitted on August 11, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 543 times since then and 15 times this year.
 Photos: 1, 2, 3. submitted on August 11, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.